w3c/webref/packages/idl/README.md

 }
 ```

-As a shorthand, the async `parseAll()` method returns an object where the keys are spec shortnames and the values are the result of parsing the IDL with `WebIDL2.parse`.
+As a shorthand, the async `parseAll()` method resolves with an object where the keys are spec shortnames and the values are the result of parsing the IDL with `WebIDL2.parse`.
 Example:

 ```js
 const idl = require('@webref/idl');